What are mediastinal tumors?

-- Lymphoma – Malignant tumors that include both Hodgkin’s disease and non Hodgkin’s lymphoma.
+- Lymphoma: These malignant tumors include both Hodgkin's disease and non Hodgkin's lymphoma.

-- Thymoma and thymic cyst - The most common cause of a thymic mass, the majority of thymomas are benign lesions that are contained within a fibrous capsule.
-However, about 30% of these may be more aggressive and become invasive through the fibrous capsule.
+- Thymoma and thymic cyst: These are the most common causes of a thymic mass.
+The majority of thymomas are benign and surrounded by a fibrous capsule.
+However, about 30% of these may be more aggressive and grow through the sac into other tissue.

-- Thyroid mass mediastinal – Usually a benign growth, such as a goiter, these can occasionally be cancerous.
+- Thyroid mass mediastinal: This is usually a benign growth, such as a goiter.

-- Bronchogenic cyst – A benign growth with respiratory origins.
+- Bronchogenic cyst : This is a benign growth with respiratory origins.

-- Lymphadenopathy mediastinal – An enlargement of the lymph nodes.
+- Lymphadenopathy mediastinal: This is an enlargement of the lymph nodes.

-- Pericardial cyst – A benign growth that results from an "out-pouching" of the pericardium (the heart’s lining).
+- Pericardial cyst: This is a benign growth that results from an "out-pouching" of the pericardium (the heart's lining).

-- Vascular abnormalities including aortic aneurysm and aortic dissection.
+- Vascular abnormalities: These include aortic aneurysm and aortic dissection.

 Posterior (back) mediastinum

-- Extramedullary haematopoiesis – A rare cause of masses that form from bone marrow expansion and are associated with severe anemia.
+- Extramedullary haematopoiesis: This is a rare cause of masses that form from bone marrow expansion and are associated with severe anemia.

-- Neuroenteric cyst mediastinal – A rare growth, which involves both neural and gastrointestinal elements.
+- Neuroenteric cyst: This is a rare growth, which involves both neural and gastrointestinal elements.

 What are the symptoms of a mediastinal tumor?

 Almost 40% of people who have mediastinal tumors experience no symptoms.
-Most of the growths are often discovered on a chest x-ray that is performed for another reason.
-When symptoms are present they are often a result of the compression of surrounding structures, such as the spinal cord, heart or the pericardium (the heart’s lining), and may include:
+Most of the growths are often discovered on a chest X-ray that is performed for another reason.
+Symptoms often result from the pressure put by the tumors onto surrounding structures, such as the spinal cord, heart or the pericardium (the heart's lining), and may include: